bhagat2K/yet-another-weather-app/README.md

 # yet-another-weather-app
-a simple weather app using vanilla javascript
+a simple weather app using javascript